Bruno Fokas Sunguya, MD, MSc, PhD

 Languages- English, Japanese

-Dr. Sunguya is a Senior lecturer of Public Health Nutrition, and the Director of Research and Publications at MUHAS., and a Visiting Associate Professor of Kumamoto University (Japan).
-His research areas include Nutrition, Adolescent, Maternal and Child Health, and HIV/AIDS, conducted and disseminated widely in more than 60 papers, and chapters.
-He serves as an Associate Editor for the American Journal of Clinical Nutrition and BMC nutrition journal; a member of number of national committees; the WHO Nutrition Guidance Expert Advisory Group-Subgroup on Diet and Health; chairs the REC; and a contact person for research and grants for MUHAS
+Dr. Sunguya is an Associate Professor of Public Health Nutrition, Deputy Vice Chancellor for Research and Consultancy at MUHAS, Visiting Associate Professor (Kumamoto University Japan), and Honorary Senior Fellow (Oxford University).
+His research areas include Nutrition, Adolescent, Maternal and Child Health, and HIV/AIDS, conducted and disseminated widely in more than 100 papers, and book chapters.
+He serves as an Associate Editor for the American Journal of Clinical Nutrition and BMC nutrition journal; a member of number of national committees; the WHO Nutrition Guidance Expert Advisory Group-Subgroup on Diet and Health; and a contact person for research and consultancy for MUHAS.

 RECENT GLOBAL HEALTH PROJECTS

 1. Leading the Bio-behavioral survey among key populations in selected regions of Tanzania.
 The first phase of the study was conducted in 2022 in collaboration with ICAP, National AIDS Control Program, and the CDC.
 ACP, CDC: Jan-Dec 2022: PI

 2. Leading a survey on violence against women and girls in five regions in Tanzania.
 The study doubled as Women’s Health Study: Violence Against Women Survey 2022 Mainland Tanzania, aimed to understand the context of gender-based violence, access to services, and aimed to develop interventions against such challenge in Tanzania.
 The project is funded by the United Nations Women Organization.